portainer/agent/README.md

 The Edge key associated to an agent will be persisted on disk after association under `/data/agent_edge_key`.

 ### Polling

+After associating an Edge key to an agent, this one will start polling the associated Portainer instance.

+### Reverse tunnel

 ### Security